 XAF1 (XIAP Associated Factor 1) is a Protein Coding gene.
-Diseases associated with XAF1 include thymic dysplasia and thymus gland disease.
-Among its related pathways are Apoptosis and Autophagy and Interleukin-3, 5 and GM-CSF signaling.
+Diseases associated with XAF1 include Thymic Dysplasia and Thymus Gland Disease.
+Among its related pathways are Immune response IFN alpha/beta signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
 An important paralog of this gene is TRAFD1.

 UniProtKB/Swiss-Prot for XAF1 Gene